I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 When you’ve drawn your house, you could add some mini pompom trim to embellish the roofline!
 I used a hot glue gun to attach the trim.
 It adds a little bit of dimension and makes the bag more interesting!

 And of course, no gingerbread house gift bag would be complete without some real gingerbread!
 Make these simple gingerbread cookies to use as charms.
 They also make cute tree ornaments!
-You can find the quick & easy recipe in this post on how to make Mug Hugger Cookies.
+I used the gingerbread recipe from my Mug Hugger Cookies to make these and you can find the tags as part of my Christmas Planner Package.

 I think these gingerbread house gift bags look so sweet under the tree!
 We just have to watch and make sure no one eats the cookie charms.
 (And by no one I mean our beagle, Ollie!)